voltrue2/gracenode/README.md

 Main focus of daemon tool is to allow your gracenode daemon application to exit gracefully instead of killing the processes.

-In order to use daemon tool, your application does <span style="font-weight: bold">NOT</span> be built with gracenode framework.
+In order to use daemon tool, your application does NOT have to be built with gracenode framework.

 Daemon tool of gracenode can daemonize ANY node.js application.